LYingSiMon/BypassSbieProcIsolate/README.md

 # BypassSbieProcIsolate
 The purpose of this project is to investigate some ways that process isolation can be bypassed in sandboxie.
-Then limit the number of own processes in the sandbox
+Then limit the number of own processes in the sandbox.This is a long-term project and I will continue to update it.

 ## True purpose
 sandboxie has some inadequacies in process isolation.
 This project was designed to detect sandboxie's process isolation weaknesses and try to fix them.